-6 INFRASTRUCTURE & ENVIRONMENT
+10 INFRASTRUCTURE & ENVIRONMENT

-6.1 DRAFT BEAUFORT STREET PRECINCT AREA, ROAD SAFETY IMPLEMENTATION PLAN
+10.1 DRAFT BEAUFORT STREET PRECINCT AREA, ROAD SAFETY IMPLEMENTATION PLAN

-- Attachments: 1.
-Highgate Road Safety Implementation Plan Draft - 2.
+- 1. Highgate Road Safety Implementation Plan Draft - 2.
 Scope of Works IE363-2024 Highgate Precinct Wide Traffic Analysis - 3.
 OCM Agenda 21 May 2024 Item 10.2 Beaufort Street Precinct Area Road Safety - 4.
 OCM Minutes 21 May 2024 Item 10.2 Beaufort Street Precinct Area Road Safety

-- 1. NOTES the draft to date of the proposed Highgate Precinct Road Safety Implementation Plan and its key modelling findings and potential treatments as detailed in Attachment 1; - 2.
-REQUESTS Administration to engage with the Highgate community regarding the key modelling findings and potential treatments of the draft plan, with particular focus on residents of Harold Street and Chatsworth Road, as well as those directly affected by the proposed twenty-two treatments; - 3.
-Following community feedback, SUPPORTS Administration in initiating the design process for the one-way conversions on Harold Street, Chatsworth Road and St Albans Avenue and in submitting the designs to Main Roads WA for consideration; and - 4.
-REQUESTS that the final Road Safety Implementation Plan be presented to the Council Workshop in early 2026, incorporating - a. the Mount Lawley Precinct Area; - b. community feedback on the findings and proposed treatments; and - c. consideration of the North Perth Precinct Traffic Study.
+- 1. NOTES the draft to date of the proposed Highgate Precinct Road Safety Implementation Plan, its key modelling findings and potential treatments as detailed in Attachment 1; - REQUESTS Administration to engage with the Highgate and Mt Lawley community and inform it of the precinct wide modelling and findings, and seek feedback on the potential treatments; - 3.
+REQUESTS that the final Road Safety Implementation Plan be presented to the Council Workshop in early 2026, incorporating - a. the Mount Lawley Precinct Area; - b. community feedback on the findings and proposed treatments; and - c. consideration of the North Perth Precinct Traffic Study. - 4.
+SUPPORTS Administration in undertaking preparatory designs for the potential treatments to facilitate the community consultation process and to obtain preliminary in-principal support from Main Roads WA; and - 5.
+NOTES construction work for the potential treatments is subject to Council's adoption of the final Road Safety Implementation Plan and an understanding of any funding implications.